 The Well Pump

 The well pump, or water pump, is the heart of the system.
 It is what pumps water upward and into the household or designated water system.
 The two most popular types of pumps used today are jet pumps and submersible pumps.
 Both pumps rely on centrifugal force in order to force water upward.
-Spinning rotors, known as impellers, create a vacuum which forces water upward through the well casing and into the distribution system.
+Spinning rotors, known as impellers, create a vacuum that forces water upward through the well casing and into the distribution system.
 The type of pump required for a well system would depend on the depth of the well and the amount of water required for the household.

 Jet pumps are placed above ground and lift water from the ground through a suction pipe which creates a vacuum with an impeller that drives water through a small nozzle.
 Because jet pumps use water to pump water, they first need to be primed with flowing water.